The John Hurst Award for the best undergraduate dissertation in medieval archaeology

 The John Hurst Award will be made annually to the undergraduate dissertation that makes the most original contribution to medieval archaeology (from AD c.400 to c.1600), submitted to a United Kingdom or Republic of Ireland university.

-Each institution is invited to submit the dissertation of their best candidate who completed their degree during the current academic year to Dr Rosie Weetch by August 1st.
+Each institution is invited to submit the dissertation of their best candidate who completed their degree during the current academic year to Dr Rosie Weetch by September 1st each year.
 The dissertations will be read by Dr Rosie Weetch and Dr Alex Sanmark, with short-listed dissertations also being read by one of the Society’s Honorary Vice-Presidents.
 The winner will be offered one of the Society’s recent Monographs (to be chosen by the winner) and £100.
 The other short-listed candidates will be commended.
 Submissions should be sent via email as a PDF to Rosie.email@example.com.

 The Martyn Jope Award for the best novel interpretation, application of analytical method or presentation of new findings